1990–91 European Cup Winners' Cup

 The 1990–91 season of the European Cup Winners' Cup was won by Manchester United against Barcelona.
-The victory for United was made significant as it was the season English clubs returned to European football, after completing a five-year ban as a result of the Heysel Stadium disaster.
+The victory for United was significant as it was the season English clubs returned to European football, after completing a five-year ban as a result of the Heysel Stadium disaster.

 Teams

 A total of 33 teams participated in the competition.
 Yugoslav Cup winners Red Star Belgrade won the double, and cup runners-up Hajduk Split were disqualified, so no representative of Yugoslavia participated.